coltonbooth/CoreChainDB/docs/root/source/installation/network-setup/network-setup.md

 ## Member: Share hostname, pub_key.value and node_id

-Each BigchainDB node is identified by its:
+Each corechaindb node is identified by its:

 * `hostname`, i.e. the node's DNS subdomain, such as `bnode.example.com`, or its IP address, such as `46.145.17.32`
 * Tendermint `pub_key.value`